About cervical screening

 The Cervical Screening Test is more effective than the Pap test at preventing cervical cancers because it detects the human papillomavirus (known as HPV), whereas the Pap test looked for cell changes in the cervix.
 Almost all cervical cancers are caused by HPV and is a very common infection which usually shows no obvious symptoms.
-The virus is passed by sexual contact and can infect both men and women.
+The virus is passed by sexual contact and can infect everyone.

 The body can get rid of most HPV infections naturally but if it doesn't, some types of HPV can cause changes to the cells of the cervix, which can turn into cervical cancer if not picked up early.

 A doctor or nurse can provide the Cervical Screening Test.
-Women eligible for the cervical cancer screening do not need to pay for the screening test, but the doctor may charge their standard consultation fee for the appointment.
+Women and people with a cervix eligible for cervical screening do not need to pay for the screening test, but the doctor may charge their standard consultation fee for the appointment.
 Some doctors , clinics and health centres offer bulk billing, which means there are no out-of-pocket expenses.
 It's important for people to check if there are any costs when making their appointment.
 To find a cervical screening provider in Victoria visit Cancer Council Victoria website.